 Due to how minos are structured, there are several groupings of minos that serve identical functions for skimming.

 Looks like this.
 You can achieve the same field with T or J.

 The most commonly used TSD skimming looks like this.
-You can achieve the same field with a Z. Not too bad because the double line clear sends 1 line and the TSD restarts Back-to-Back.
+You can achieve the same field with an S instead of an O. Not too bad because the double line clear sends 1 line, and the TSD restarts Back-to-Back.

-This is another skimming that is relatively often used, mostly as a compromise for not having the right pieces to complete a Parapet.
+These are some other skimmings that are relatively often used, mostly as a compromise for not having the right pieces.

 Here are some other situational setups.